Pedestrianism: Heyday

-The longer form of "ultra marathon" walking featured in the popular press and in the decade after the American Civil War in the United States was a source of fascination.
-In 1867 Edward Payson Weston, a reporter for the New York Herald, won a $10,000 prize by walking 1136 mi from Portland, Maine, to Chicago in 30 days.
-In the United States a series of women's competitions were staged, special indoor tracks were built in some towns, and intra-community long distance pedestrianism came into vogue.
+The longer form of 'ultra marathon' walking featured in the popular press and, in the decade after the American Civil War in the United States, was a source of fascination.
+In 1867, Edward Payson Weston, a reporter for the New York Herald, won a $10,000 prize by walking 1136 mi from Portland, Maine, to Chicago in 30 days.
+In the United States, a series of women's competitions were staged, special indoor tracks were built in some towns, and intra-community long-distance pedestrianism came into vogue.
 American Elsa von Blumen competed as a pedestrian in events where she would walk 100 miles.
-Frank Hart was among the first African-American national sports celebrities for his achievements in the sport, such as setting a new 565 mile record in the 6 Day Race distance.
+Frank Hart was among the first African-American national sports celebrities for his achievements in the sport, such as setting a new 565-mile record in the 6 Day Race distance.
 Along with sensational feats of distance, gambling was a central attraction for the large, mostly working-class crowds which came to pedestrian events.

-In the United Kingdom, member of Parliament Sir John Astley founded a "Long Distance Championship of the World" in 1878, staged over six days, which became known as the "Astley Belt Races".
+In the United Kingdom, Member of Parliament Sir John Astley founded a 'Long Distance Championship of the World' in 1878, staged over six days, which became known as the 'Astley Belt Races'.
 While marking a peak in press coverage of such races, the Astley Belt Races allowed a wide interpretation of rules, with trotting, jogging, and even some running allowed.
-The competition was partly inspired by a desire to clean up the perception of the sport as corrupted by gambling interests and led to a push amongst some to codify pedestrianism as an amateur sport.
+The competition was partly inspired by a desire to clean up the perception of the sport as corrupted by gambling interests and led to a push among some to codify pedestrianism as an amateur sport.
 The same process was happening to British track and field athletics and gave rise to the modern Olympic Movement.

 Amateur sport and racewalking

-Walkers organised the first English amateur walking championship in 1866, which was won by John Chambers, and judged by the "fair heel and toe" rule.
-This vague code was the basis for the rules codified at the first championships meeting in 1880 of the Amateur Athletics Association in England, the birth of modern track and field.
-With football, cricket and other sports codified in the 19th century, the transition from professional pedestrianism to amateur codified racewalking was part of a process of regularisation occurring in most modern sports at this time.
+Walkers organised the first English amateur walking championship in 1866, which was won by John Chambers and judged under the 'fair heel and toe' rule.
+This vague code was the basis for the rules codified at the first championships meeting in 1880 of the Amateur Athletics Association in England, marking the birth of modern track and field.
+With football, cricket, and other sports being codified in the 19th century, the transition from professional pedestrianism to amateur codified racewalking was part of a process of regularisation occurring in most modern sports at the time.

-The codified racewalk was included when the International Olympic Committee formed in 1893.
-In the 1904 Olympic Games the "all-rounder" event, father of the decathlon, included an 880 yd walk.
-It was only in the unofficial "Interim Olympic Games" of 1906 that racewalking became a separate event and since the 1908 Olympic Games in London, it has been an official event in every summer games.
+The codified racewalk was included when the International Olympic Committee was formed in 1893.
+In the 1904 Olympic Games, the 'all-rounder' event—the forerunner of the decathlon—included an 880 yd walk.
+It was only in the unofficial 'Interim Olympic Games' of 1906 that racewalking became a separate event, and since the 1908 Olympic Games in London, it has been an official event in every Summer Games.